You can set up Logz.io log alerts to automatically get notified about issues that demand attention.

 |0 * 8-17 ? * MON,TUE,WED,THU,FRI *||Every minute between 8 am to 5 pm, Monday through Friday|

 |0 5 0 ? * * *||Every day at exactly 12:05 am|

 By default, trigger conditions run approximately every minute.
 If there’s a lag, the alert is not checked until all data is received.
 In addition, once an alert has met its condition and is triggered, it won’t be checked again for the remainder of the alert trigger condition time range.

 Description and tags

-The Tags are useful for filtering the Alert definitions page.
+The Tags are useful for filtering.
+For example, they can be used to create filtered visualizations and dashboards or to filter the Alert definitions page.

 Who to send it to

-If you want to send notifications or emails when the alert is triggered, choose notification endpoints.
-This isn’t required, though—triggered alerts are still logged and searchable in Kibana.
+Choose notification endpoints if you want to send notifications or emails when the alert is triggered.
+This isn’t required, though—triggered alerts are still logged and searchable in OpenSearch Dashboards.

-When notifications are suppressed, Logz.io will continue to log triggered alerts without sending notifications.
-You can search triggered alert logs at any time.
+Set a time period between notifications to limit how frequently recipients are notified.
+Logz.io will continue to log triggered alerts without sending notifications, and you can review triggered alerts directly from the Logz.io platform at any time.